shipdocs/smart-memory-mcp-v2/docs/building-vsix.md

 The main workflows related to building the extension are:

+1. **VSIX Build and Release Workflow** (`.github/workflows/vsix-release.yml`):
+   - Dedicated workflow for building and releasing the VSIX file
+   - Builds the core and extension
+   - Packages the VSIX file
+   - Creates a GitHub release
+   - Publishes to VS Code Marketplace (if configured)

-1. **CI Workflow** (`.github/workflows/ci.yml`):
+2. **CI Workflow** (`.github/workflows/ci.yml`):
    - Builds and tests the project on Windows, macOS, and Linux
-   - Creates a VSIX package (on Linux)
-   - Uploads the VSIX as an artifact

-2. **Release Workflow** (part of CI):
-   - Triggered when a tag is pushed
-   - Downloads the VSIX artifact
-   - Creates a GitHub release
-   - Attaches the VSIX file to the release
-   - Publishes to VS Code Marketplace
+   - Runs linting and security checks
+   - Ensures code quality

 ### Creating a Release

-To create a new release with the VSIX file:
+You have two options for creating a release:

+#### Option 1: Using Tags (Recommended)

 1. Update the version in `extension/package.json`
 2. Commit the changes